uviclibraries/raspberrypi/act-1.md

 1. Open this document in your browser and so that you can click on the hyperlinks in the document: http://bit.ly/2MCdL7r
 2. Download a copy of the **Raspberry Pi OS with desktop** from the [Raspberry Pi website](https://www.raspberrypi.com/software/operating-systems/){:target="_blank"}
     -   **Note:** This download will be ~1GB in size.
 If the download looks like it will take more than 5 minutes, ask your instructor for a thumb drive copy.
-3. Install this [Etcher disk imager](https://www.balena.io/etcher/){:target="_blank"} for Windows, Mac, and Linux on your computer
+3. Install this [Etcher disk imager](https://www.balena.io/etcher/){:target="_blank"} for Windows, Mac, or Linux on your computer.
-4. Using Etcher burn the disk image onto the SD card (If your computer does not have an SD card reader, you can borrow one from the Music and Media desk in the library):
+4. Using Etcher, burn the disk image onto the SD card:
+    -   If your computer does not have an SD card slot, you can borrow an adapter from the Music and Media desk in the library.
     -   Put the SD card into the USB adapter/micro-adapter then into your computer.
     -   Unzip the Raspbian file downloaded in step 1, and open Etcher.
     -   Follow the directions in Etcher to copy the file to the SD card.
 5. Raspbian is now installed onto the SD card!
-    -   If you are on windows, eject the drive before removing the SD card.
+    -   If you are on Windows, eject the drive before removing the SD card.
-    -   If you are on a mac the drive will be ejected for you.
+    -   If you are on a Mac the drive will be ejected for you.
 Go ahead and remove the SD card.
     -   Insert the card into the SD port of the Raspberry Pi, connect the peripherals, and power it up.

 ## Initial Setup of Raspbian